-Marianne has more than 30 years experience working in, and consulting to, government, regulators and industry.
-She has worked in a broad range of areas including energy and climate change policy, and economic regulation.
+Marianne is the Executive Director of ACIL Allen Consulting’s Melbourne Office.
+She has more than 30 years experience working in, and consulting to, government, regulators and industry and has worked in a broad range of areas including energy and climate change policy, and economic regulation.

 Over the last 20 years Marianne’s work has focused on the interface of technical and economic issues, with her detailed understanding of technical, policy, regulatory and commercial matters, her analytical skills and experience, and her practical and pragmatic approach to resolving issues.